 A rule applies to an international student unable to obtain a student visa to enter Canada.
-As long as you deliver a written notice of this fact to a career college before half of the portion of a program has passed, you are entitled to a refund of fees paid for the program, except that the college is allowed to retain 20% of the total fees for the program or \$500, whichever is less.
+If you deliver a written notice of this fact to a career college before half of the instruction hours have passed, you are entitled to a full refund minus only the service fee.